 The Ibiza ST is a good looking estate that gets impressive reviews from the experts.
 There aren’t that many estate versions of superminis, so choosing the right one for you shouldn’t be too difficult.
 If you prioritise stylish looks and a nicer drive over all-out load carrying, then that makes the decision even easier – the car at the top of your list should be the SEAT Ibiza ST.

 Though are some areas where the SEAT lags behind its rivals, but critics and generally very pleased with the Spanish sports tourer, with praise being given to the fun handling characteristics, good looks and value for money.

 This was an area where the Ibiza ST appeared to excel in the class, especially with the larger wheels and slightly stiffer suspension in Sport trim.
-Many testers were pleased that the conversion to an estate car hadn’t dulled the Ibiza hatchback’s sporty handling.
-Some critics did say, though, that the softer suspension setup may be the better choice if you’re not too bothered with driving dynamics, as it offered better ride quality over the Sport setup.
-One critic commented on intruding wind noise at higher speeds.
+Many testers were pleased that the conversion to an estate car hasn’t dulled the sporty handling found in the Ibiza hatchback.

 There are six engines available for the Ibiza ST – three petrols and three diesels – with the smallest of each fuel type being available with an “Ecomotive” pack to improve efficiency and fuel economy.